National Weather Service United States Department of Commerce

 The severe weather guide serves to educate the public about hazardous weather and how to prepare for severe storms.

-The National Weather Service (NWS), in cooperation with the Arkansas Department of Emergency Management (ADEM), has proclaimed February 25 to March 2, 2024 as Severe Weather Awareness Week in Arkansas.
+The National Weather Service (NWS), in cooperation with the Arkansas Division of Emergency Management (ADEM), has proclaimed March 2 to March 8, 2025 as Severe Weather Awareness Week in Arkansas.
 Citizens of the state are urged to prepare for the severe weather season.
 People are encouraged to use the week to review severe weather safety rules, and to understand the hazards associated with severe thunderstorms.

-In the picture: The spring outlook from the North American Multi-Model Ensemble (NMME) is leaning toward wetter than normal conditions in many areas east of the Rocky Mountains, especially in the southeast United States.
-Drier than normal conditions are projected in parts of the southern Plains and the Pacific Northwest.
+In the picture: The spring outlook from the Climate Prediction Center is leaning toward wetter than normal conditions from the Ohio Valley into Arkansas, and in the Pacific Northwest.
+Drier than normal conditions are projected from the central/southern Rockies into the central/southern Plains, and in Florida.

 Impact based warning (IBW) tags went into effect in 2021.